Caesars wraps up $18 billion bankruptcy case, eyes future

 "Upon CEOC's emergence, we will be positioned to strengthen our financial and operational performance by pursuing new opportunities to invest in and expand our brands and business," Mark Frissora, president and chief executive officer of Caesars Entertainment, said in a statement.

-As part of the reorganization plan, Caesars Entertainment - formed from the 2008 buyout of Harrah's - will merge with another subsidiary, Caesars Acquisition Co, with a view to regrouping its casinos and hotels under one roof.
+As part of the reorganization plan, Caesars Entertainment - formed from the 2008 buyout of Harrah's - will merge with another subsidiary, Caesars Acquisition Co (CACQ.O), with a view to regrouping its casinos and hotels under one roof.

-The new Caesars group will compete with gaming companies such as MGM Resorts International, Wynn Resorts Ltd and Las Vegas Sands Corp, each with a heavy presence on the Las Vegas Strip.
+The new Caesars group will compete with gaming companies such as MGM Resorts International (MGM.N), Wynn Resorts Ltd (WYNN.O) and Las Vegas Sands Corp (LVS.N), each with a heavy presence on the Las Vegas Strip.

 Analysts said they expect the new group's leverage to be on the high end versus its peers but said it was better positioned to attract new business from millennials to offset an expected slowdown in its traditional slot machine business as baby boomers retire.